d-iii-s/msim/doc/reference/devices.rst

         1: error interrupt pending because the previous operation cause an error

-        when with tx_i dnetcard could not send IP packet (maybe address is not reachable) ``rx_i``
+        when combined with tx_i: dnetcard could not send IP packet (used in simplified TCP) ``rx_i``
         0: no error